rondajhutchin/GettingCleaningData_FinalProject/Code Book.md

     Using gsub, rename some of the data columns with a more descriptive variable name.

   Step 5.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity    and each subject.
     Using group_by and ummarise_all, create tidy data set with the average of each variable, activity and subject as the variable "MyTidyDataGrouped".
-Export this as the text document named "TidyDate.txt" which is in this repository.
+Export this as the text document named "TidyData.txt" which is in this repository.

- Data Elements:
+ Data Elements within the "TidyData.txt" file:

  subject
  activity
  TimeBodyAccel.mean...X